Transvaginal Mesh Lawsuits

 If you received a transvaginal mesh implant to treat pelvic organ prolapse or stress urinary incontinence and suffered serious complications, such as severe pain, organ damage or device migration, you may be eligible for compensation.
 Tens of thousands of lawsuits have been filed over complications from these implants and victims have been awarded millions in compensation.

 Talking with an experienced defective product lawyer is an important step in the legal process.
 The attorneys at TSR Injury Law have been defending the rights of injury victims and their families throughout Minnesota for over two decades.
-Our firm has recovered over $150 million in compensation awards on behalf of our clients, including a $3,750,000 settlement for a victim of a defective product.
+Our firm has recovered $300 million in compensation awards on behalf of our clients, including a $3,750,000 settlement for a victim of a defective product.

 Your consultation is confidential and you will not be obligated to let us represent you.
 You will not be charged any fees unless we win fair compensation for your claim.